CI Entertainment

 CI Entertainment is a South Korean record label created by Lee Jae-young in 2014.
 In March 2015, CI merged with actress management company "Secret society entertainment" which was managing actress Jeon So-min at the time.
 In June 2015, the company hosted an audition to recruit new talents.
 In 2018, it was announced that the company acquired 100% of the stakes of C9 Entertainment.

-The agency currently manages K-Pop artists such as Double S 301, Kim Dong-wan and Jun Jin.
+The agency currently manages K-Pop artists such as Double S 301 and Jun Jin.